-GENEVA — The U.S.-China trade war is costing each country major export losses that are most likely to benefit European Union members and 22 other countries, the U.N.
+GENEVA (AN) — The U.S.-China trade war is costing each country major export losses that are most likely to benefit European Union members and 22 other countries, the U.N.
 Conference on Trade and Development reported.

 Along with the E.U., the beneficiaries of tit for tat tariff hikes between the United States and China will most likely be Mexico, Japan, Canada, South Korea, India, Australia and Brazil.